youngser/mbstructure/README.md

 ## Codes and Experiments

-To run the experiemnts in the paper, please follow these steps:
+To run the experiemnts in the paper, please follow these steps.
+(NB: All the codes are in the `demo` folder at [github](https://github.com/youngser/mbstructure).)

 ### The larval _Drosophila_ mushroom body connectome